 · Subclavius Muscles:

 Originated from the first rib, subclavius muscles are triangular.
 They are present below the clavicle and are present horizontally.
-Moreover, it is inserted into the clavicle’s subclavian groove or states in one-third of the bone’s inferior surface.
+It is inserted into the clavicle’s subclavian groove or states in one-third of the bone’s inferior surface.

 Functions: They help to anchor and depress the clavicle.
 Besides, they provide minor protection to the neurovascular structures in case of clavicle fractures or other trauma.